 - Become an NIH-TL1 Predoctoral Fellow as an advanced student.
 One or two MoDTS students will be nominated each year.

-The inaugural Workshop series will be offered in 2014–2015.
+The inaugural Workshop series was offered in 2014–2015.
 This is a joint venture by the MoDTS Track and the MSTP program.
 It is organized by students and sponsored by faculty.
 It is interactive and offers experiential learning opportunities that are particularly relevant to students conducting research in team based laboratory settings, which requires many soft skills for communication, negotiation, conflict resolution and networking.
 SEALs is led by students and provides an outstanding opportunity to become a leader.